Learn about community initiatives, get exclusive invites or get involved! Sign up here, sign up today!

 Through our work in land access, food, clean energy, education, training, leadership, and environmental change, we strive to meet communities need.

-In partnership with Los Angeles Department of Water and Power, our EvClean15 "EV Micro-Public Transit "will reduce GHG emissions by providing attractive, convenient, and safe public transit options, creating 32,850 miles of additional EV transportation routes, connecting a community transit corridor running North and South from Watts to Wilmington, Harbor gateway and San Pedro serving over 200,000K+ residents.
+The EVClean15 will provide 32,850 miles of additional EV transportation routes, connecting a community transit corridor running North and South from Watts, Wilmington, Harbor Gateway, and San Pedro serving over 200,000K+ residents.

 Our Yard2Farms #SouthLAGreenFoodLandProject expands its current "green food access" spaces into dedicated community "urban farms, edible gardens and open community green spaces" that increase BIPOC Community Food Security Sustainable Green Spaces, Environmental Education, BIPOC Community Engagement, and BIPOC Community Health and Wellness.